Red Peony Root Treats Cholestatic Hepatitis

-After an exhaustive review of scientific journals, the researchers found eleven randomized and placebo-controlled studies that tested a Traditional Chinese Medicine herb called Chi shao against cholestatic hepatitis.
+Researchers from China’s Chengdu University of Traditional Chinese Medicine conducted an exhaustive review of scientific journals.
+The scientists found eleven randomized and placebo-controlled studies that tested a Traditional Chinese Medicine herb called Chi shao against cholestatic hepatitis.

 Chi shao utilizes the root of the red peony plant (Paeonia lactiflora or Paeonia veitchii).